bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 Returns local MSSQL database objects.

+# local os log store : os log store

+Creates an `os log store` object that provides access to the local unified log store of a macOS computer.
+This is a convenience constructor for querying logs from the local machine.

 # local service group : security account

 Returns a security account constant corresponding to a &#39;local service group&#39;.